'Not Enough Time': Census Workers Fear Rushing Count Could Botch Results

 Already hampered by the coronavirus pandemic, a shortened schedule for counting has exacerbated lingering challenges in dealing with health risks, retaining workers and deploying new technology for the 2020 census, which is now wrapping up in the middle of a historic hurricane season.

-"There's just not enough time to do all the work that needs to be done," one office operations supervisor tells NPR.
+"There's just not enough time to do all the work that needs to be done," one office operations supervisor told NPR.

 In the week since the Census Bureau announced that all counting efforts would end a month early on Sept.
 30, NPR spoke with 13 current and former employees of the bureau — 11 of whom were interviewed on the condition of anonymity because they feared retaliation for speaking out.